 - Once a client is verified for the first time, the server generates an access token and a refresh token for the user.

-- Both the server side and client side databases save the refresh token and access token values persistently.
+- The server side saves the refresh token in database and the client side saves both the refresh token and access token values persistently.

 - While the access token can be a standard JSON Web Token (JWT), the refresh token can be a simple GUID.